Investor Ecosystem: Snapshot & Shifts

 The investment ecosystem after the correction

 The investment landscape in 2026 looks materially different from 2022.
-The original analysis was written at the peak of an unprecedented funding boom.
-What followed was the continent's most significant funding contraction in its modern history.
+The original analysis was written near the peak of an unprecedented funding boom; what followed was the continent’s most significant funding contraction in the modern African startup data series.

 The trajectory in data: Africa attracted just 0.6 percent of global venture capital in 2024, according to the Mo Ibrahim Foundation's Financing the Africa We Want report - a continent that represents 18 percent of the world's population and 5 percent of global GDP.
-African tech equity funding peaked at approximately $4.6 billion in 2022, fell to $1.5 billion in equity by 2024.
-Active investors tracked by Disrupt Africa dropped from 987 in 2022 to 330 in 2025 - a fall of two-thirds over three years.
-Startups raising capital fell from 633 at the 2022 peak to 178 in 2025.
+On the Africa: The Big Deal / Mo Ibrahim datasets, African startup equity funding rose from $1.4 billion in 2019 to a peak of $4.6 billion in 2022, before falling to $1.5 billion in 2024.
+Partech’s broader African tech VC dataset records a higher 2024 figure - $3.2 billion across equity and debt, including $2.2 billion in equity - reflecting different methodologies and coverage.
+In Disrupt Africa’s funded-tech-startup dataset, the number of active investors fell from 987 in 2022 to 330 in 2025, while the number of funded startups fell to 178.
+The market has not simply cooled; it has narrowed.

 Two concurrent annual reports document 2025 African tech funding, arriving at different totals through different methodologies.
 Partech's 2025 Africa Tech Venture Capital Report records $4.1 billion in total funding - $2.4 billion in equity across 462 deals and a record $1.64 billion in debt across 107 transactions, up 63 percent year on year and accounting for 41 percent of all capital deployed.
 AVCA's 2025 Venture Capital Activity in Africa report records $3.9 billion across 506 deals, with venture debt reaching $1.8 billion - up 91 percent - representing 47 percent of total value, while equity fell 21 percent to $2.1 billion.
 The gap between providers reflects differences in deal-size threshold, instrument classification, and disclosure coverage rather than disagreement about underlying market activity.
 Both reports confirm the same structural reality: debt has become a mainstream financing layer, domestic investor participation reached a record high, and equity growth was modest.
 This publication draws on both throughout; figures are attributed to their source at each point of use.